Qrome/marquee-scroller/README.md

 used to open a browser to the Web Interface.
 Most everything can be configured there.

 The Clock will display the time of the City selected for the weather.

-NOTE: The settings in the Settings.h are the default settings for the first loading.
-After loading you will manage changes to the settings via the Web Interface.
-If you want to change settings again in the settings.h, you will need to erase the file system on the Wemos or use the “Reset Settings” option in the Web Interface.

 <p align="center">
   <img src="/images/2018-04-19%2006.58.05.png" width="200"/>